Seteco/Somorrostro/External-Plugins.md

 # the output of the plugin

 The plugin should output instructions for netdata to its output (`stdout`).
+Since this uses pipes, please make sure you flush stdout after every iteration.

 ## DISABLE